gvnadir/data-structures-and-algorithms/big_O/notes.md

 # What is a good code?

 1. Readable
-2. Scalable (maesurable using big O notation)
+2. Scalable (maesurable using Big O notation)
     * Speed (how fast is the runtime of the code)
     * Memory (the memory used by the code)